MediaComem/minesweeper/INSTRUCTIONS.md

-## Provision a TLS certificate
+## :exclamation: Provision a TLS certificate

 Obtain and configure a TLS certificate to serve the application over HTTPS like in the [certbot exercise][certbot-ex].

-## Set up an automated deployment with Git hooks
+## :exclamation: Set up an automated deployment with Git hooks

 Change your deployment so that the application can be automatically updated via a Git hook like in the [automated deployment exercise][auto-deploy-ex].